 TGH’s mission is to empower communities to access and use digital tools to overcome barriers and advance their lives.
 We partner with schools, non-profits, and community organizations to address the three components of the digital divide: fundamental computer and internet skills training, a device, and internet access.
 Together TGH and its partner sites have trained thousands of learners in the Greater Boston area.

 Tech Goes Home partners with other agencies (schools, nonprofits, libraries, and others) that work with people who need access to technology.
 Our program is a 15-hour digital skills course.
-Learners who complete the course earn a Chromebook and one year of paid internet access.
-Partner sites choose one or two of their employees to run the TGH course at their site.
+Learners who complete the course earn a computer or tablet and one year of paid internet access from TGH.
+Partner sites contribute staff time towards implementing the course.
 After being certified as TGH Instructors, the partner site's employees then run the TGH course at their site.
-Our curriculum is customizable so that instructors teach the digital skills, apps, and websites they think are most useful for their specific learners.
+Our courses are completely customizable so that instructors teach three core digital skills and can then focus on the apps, websites and online resources that are most useful for their specific learners.

 STEPS TO BECOMING A TGH PARTNER SITE